 Plan some fun activities

-Try an activity you’ve always been interested in but haven’t managed to squeeze into your busy schedule or sink your teeth into a new project.
 Maybe you have some furniture at home you’ve been meaning to upcycle, or a blog you haven’t updated for a while.
-Keeping your mind focused on non-work-related projects will help to keep your brain active while feeling like you’re accomplishing something worthwhile.
+Focusing on personal projects will keep your brain active.
+You'll also feel like you’re accomplishing something.

 Recognise the benefit of downtime for productivity

 You’ve likely heard of the old cliché, “work smarter not harder”.
-Making good use of your annual leave and making rest an essential part of your schedule could be a smart way of boosting your productivity, helping you to be more creative, more motivated and more engaged.
-You may find you return to the office energised, with fresh perspective and ready to take on the world once again.
+Making good use of your annual leave and making time for rest could be a smart way of boosting your productivity.